Unity-Technologies/ml-agents/docs/Training-Environment-Parameter-Randomization.md

 To enable variations in the environments, we implemented `Environment Parameters`.
-`Environment Parameters` are values in the Academy's `FloatPropertiesChannel` that can be read when setting up the environment.
+`Environment Parameters` are values in the `FloatPropertiesChannel` that can be read when setting up the environment.
 We also included different sampling methods and the ability to create new kinds of sampling methods for each `Environment Parameter`.
 In the 3D ball environment example displayed